huggingface/blog/tf-xla-generate.md

     </a>
 </div>

-<em>TL;DR</em>: Text Generation on 🤗 `transformers` using TensorFlow can now be massively accelerated with XLA, [often
+<em>TL;DR</em>: Text Generation on 🤗 `transformers` using TensorFlow can now be compiled with XLA.
+It is up to 100x
-being faster than Pytorch](https://huggingface.co/spaces/joaogante/tf_xla_generate_benchmarks), using a single line of additional code -- check the colab below!
+faster than before, and [is often faster than Pytorch](https://huggingface.co/spaces/joaogante/tf_xla_generate_benchmarks) -- check the colab below!
 <a target="_blank" href="https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/91_tf_xla_generate.ipynb">
     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>